rickb777/process/README.md

 	processes.Join()
 ```

+The `Join()` method does not terminate until all the sub-processes have terminated.
+In other words,
+the code that follows has to wait until then.

-Or mix this with a pool of several identical goroutines using GoN:
+The second way to use process groups is to start a pool of several identical goroutines using `GoN`:

 ```
 	processes := process.NewGroup()